Nazareth: British Mandate period

 The United Kingdom gained control of Palestine in 1917, the same year of the Balfour Declaration, which promised British support for the establishment of a Jewish homeland in Palestine.
 In the years preceding and following the declaration, Jewish immigration to Palestine had been increasing.
 Representatives of Nazareth opposed the Zionist movement, sending a delegation to the 1919 First Palestine Arab Congress and issuing a letter of protest in 1920 that condemned the movement while also proclaiming solidarity with the Jews of Palestine.
 Politically, Nazareth was becoming further involved in the growing Palestinian nationalist movement.
 In 1922, a Muslim-Christian Association was established in the town, largely sponsored by the Muslim al-Zu'bi family.
-A consistent and effective united Palestinian Arab religious front proved difficult to establish and alternative organizations such as the Supreme Muslim Council's Organization of Muslim Youth and the National Muslim Association were established in Nazareth later in the 1920s. in 1922 there had been a small population of 58 Jews and Jewish families living in Nazareth.
+A consistent and effective united Palestinian Arab religious front proved difficult to establish and alternative organizations such as the Supreme Muslim Council's Organization of Muslim Youth and the National Muslim Association were established in Nazareth later in the 1920s.
+In 1922 there were 7,424 people (4,885 Christians, 2,486 Muslims and 53 Jews) living in Nazareth with 16 languages spoken (7,035 Arabic, 135 English, 72 French, 43 Hebrew, 42 German, 20 Armenian, 12 Greek, 12 Italian, five Maltese, five Turkish, four Polish, three Yiddish, two Abyssinian, two Magyar, and two Spanish).
 Nazareth was relatively slow to modernize.
 While other towns already had wired electricity, Nazareth delayed its electrification until the 1930s and invested instead in improving its water supply system.
 This included adding two reservoirs at the northwestern hills and several new cisterns.
 By 1930, a church for the Baptist denomination, a municipal garden at Mary's Well and a police station based in Zahir al-Umar's Seraya had been established and the Muslim Sharqiya Quarter had expanded.

+In the 1931 census, Nazareth is listed with a population of 8,756 (5,445 Christians, 3,226 Muslims, 79 Jews, five Baha'i, and one Druze) in 1,834 occupied houses with 138 (119 Muslims and 19 Christians) in nearby suburbs in 28 occupied houses.